syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/FAQ.md

 ---
 title: FAQ Section | DocIO | Syncfusion
-description: This section lists the frequently asked questions in the Syncfusion .NET Word (DocIO) library.
+description: In this section, you can know about the various questions asked about manipulation of Word document using Syncfusion .NET Word (DocIO) library.
 platform: document-processing
 control: DocIO
 documentation: UG